Frankenstein-Deimos/work-load/README.md

 makeTitle("PIZZA PIZZA PIZZA") ➞ "PIZZA PIZZA PIZZA" source https://edabit.com/challenge/LvtsCQNpx7CwHGubf

-##Objects
+## Objects

-###1.Write a function, washCars() that takes in a array of car objects and sets the boolean properties of isDirty to false.
+### 1. Write a function, washCars() that takes in a array of car objects and sets the boolean properties of isDirty to false.

 ----
 Exercise done by: Andrew